 Our faculty and technical staff possess diverse experience in the biology and status of fishes, molluscs, and crustaceans, applying both classical skills and novel approaches to enhance our understanding of these animals in their estuarine and marine environments.
 Although our center of attention is the Chesapeake Bay and its adjacent coastal seas, department scientists investigate living resources throughout the world’s estuaries and oceans.
-Areas of study include fisheries economics, policy, and management; fisheries population dynamics and stock assessment; invertebrate fisheries; habitat ecology; food-web dynamics, molecular biology, physiology, deep-sea ecology and more.
+Areas of study include fisheries economics, policy, and management; fisheries population dynamics and stock assessment; invertebrate fisheries; habitat ecology; food-web dynamics; evolution and systematics; molecular genetics; physiology; deep-sea ecology; and more.

 Advisory Service & Education